 As per the US Bureau of Labor Statistics report, the requirement of technical writers and their diverse skill is anticipated to reach a new height of 10 percent from 2014 to 2024.
-It is because, with the increase of production or development of technical as well as scientific products and their complexities, the requirement of documentation to simplify or explain them through words also increased.
-In this chapter, you will learn about what are the key roles, areas, and types of materials used by technical writers.
+With the increase of production or development of technical and scientific products and their complexities, the requirement of documentation to simplify or explain them through words also increased.
+In this chapter, you will learn about the key roles, areas, and types of materials used by technical writers.

 Work Practiced by Technical Writers

-Technical writers need to understand the product or service or scientific design or system to convert into textual information or prepare the documentation of it.
-The text that you will write must convey exact details and information (which will be specialized or scientific details) that will guide the reader on how to use that information for implementing the system associated with that documentation.
-With the complexity of technicalities in any system or process, the documentation needs to be made simpler yet informative by the writers so that the end-user can make the full use of it.
+Technical writers need to understand the product or service or scientific design or system to convert into textual information or prepare its documentation.
+The text you will write must convey exact details and information (which will be specialized or scientific details) that will guide the reader on how to use that information to implement the system associated with that documentation.
+With the complexity of technicalities in any system or process, the documentation needs to be made simpler yet informative by the writers so that the end-user can make full use of it.

 Areas of Technical Writing

-Technical writing needs professional technical skills along with an understanding of the domain (manufacturing, financial services, medical business, consultancy, engineering services, and products) for which he or she is writing.
-But it is also to be noted that the domains mentioned above do not bound technical writing; in the age where information plays a significant role - being able to express any instruction clearly or any information vividly for the intended readers and audiences is the critical factor in technical writing.
+Technical writing needs professional technical skills and an understanding of the domain (manufacturing, financial services, medical business, consultancy, engineering services, and products) for which he or she is writing.
+But it is also to be noted that the domains mentioned above do not bound technical writing; in the age where information plays a significant role, expressing any instruction clearly or any information vividly for the intended readers and audiences is the critical factor in technical writing.

 You will find technical writers working in software firms, consulting companies, government organizations, online technical contents, broadcasting ventures, transportation corporations, academia, energy industries and factories, telecommunications industries, health care services, security companies, publishing houses, and the list will go on.
 But, technical writing can vary based on the optics one write.

 Types of Materials Produced in Technical Writing